Our Vision for PE, Healthy Active Lifestyles (HAL) and School Sport (SS)

 The money is given by Departments for Education, Health and Culture, Media and Sport (through Sport England).
 Each school receives approximately £8,000 plus £5 per pupil.

-- Joining the JESS cluster - Gold package (coaching and organised inter-school competitions).
+- Membership of the JESS cluster - Gold package (coaching and organised inter-school competitions).
 The Cluster Sporting Partnership scheme seeks to offer 'A high quality service that meets the School's needs as well as providing support with increasing the opportunities available to our young people.'

 - Sports coaching from secondary school P.E teachers from TSLA (The South Leeds Academy).
 Teachers are to attend their classes coaching session to develop their own P.E teaching.